 The first step is to get brutally honest with yourself.
 Peterson put it bluntly when he called alcohol a drug that makes people "stupid and fuzzy minded."
 While that might sound harsh, it cuts through the excuses we often make.
 Ask yourself: How does alcohol really make you feel, not just in the moment, but the next day?
 Does it contribute positively to your mental clarity, your health, or your productivity?
 Taking a clear-eyed look at the real impact of drinking is the foundation for any meaningful change.
 You can start by tracking the financial cost with an alcohol spend calculator to see one tangible effect it has on your life.

-Align Your Choices with Your Goals
+Make Sure Your Choices Align With Your Goals

 Are your actions in sync with your ambitions?
 Peterson questioned how someone could perform at their best while knowingly consuming a "poison."
 This highlights a fundamental conflict many of us ignore.
 You might have big goals for your career, your health, or your personal projects, but does your drinking habit support them or sabotage them?
 Even a few drinks can drain your energy for the next day, dull your focus, and chip away at your motivation.
 True progress comes when your daily choices, including what you drink, are aligned with where you want to go.
 Practicing mindful drinking is a great first step toward creating that alignment.

-Set Clear Intentions for Your Future
+Set Clear Intentions for Your Future Self

 Once you’ve evaluated your habits and checked them against your goals, it’s time to make a conscious decision.
 For Peterson, this was the realization that he had to stop drinking to make his biggest contributions.
 What does reaching your peak potential look like for you?
 What do you want to achieve, create, or become?
 By setting a clear intention for your future, you give yourself a powerful reason to change.
 This isn't about deprivation; it's about choosing your long-term aspirations over a short-term distraction.
 When your "why" is strong enough, the "how" becomes much easier to manage.

-Your Toolkit for Lasting Change
+Your Toolkit for Making a Lasting Change

 Making a significant change in your life isn’t about willpower alone; it’s about having the right strategies and support.
 When you decide to change your relationship with alcohol, equipping yourself with a solid toolkit can make all the difference.
 These resources are designed to help you build new habits, stay motivated, and create a foundation for lasting success.
 Think of them as your personal support crew, available whenever you need them.

-Use Digital Tools for Support
+Lean on Digital Tools for Support

 In our connected world, support is right at your fingertips.
 Using an app like Reframe can provide the structure and guidance needed to make a real change.
 These tools offer personalized drink tracking and support to help you understand and manage both triggers and cravings.
 Instead of guessing what works, you can use a data-driven approach to see your patterns clearly.
 This insight is what paves the way for sustainable alcohol habit change, helping you build a new routine one day at a time.

-Track Your Progress
+How (and Why) to Track Your Progress

 Seeing how far you’ve come is a powerful motivator.
 When you track your progress, you turn an abstract goal into a series of concrete achievements.
 It’s not just about counting sober days; it’s about recognizing the positive ripple effects, like money saved and improved well-being.
 In fact, 91% of Reframe users report a significant decrease in alcohol use within just three months.
 You can start by using a cost savings calculator to see the financial benefits, which often provides an immediate and tangible reason to stay on track.

-Build Your Support System
+Create Your Personal Support System

 You don’t have to go on this journey alone.
 A strong support system is crucial, whether it comes from friends, family, or a dedicated community.
 Sharing your goals with people who understand can provide encouragement when you face challenges.
 For many, an evidence-backed app is a great place to start.
 Reframe was developed to help people build healthier drinking habits with structured programs and a supportive community.
 Having a reliable, non-judgmental space to turn to can be a game-changer, ensuring you always have support when you need it most.

-Practice Mindfulness Techniques
+Try These Mindfulness Techniques

 Mindfulness is simply the practice of paying attention to the present moment without judgment.
 When it comes to drinking, this can be incredibly powerful.
 It helps you pause and ask, "Why do I want this drink right now?"
 Even if you don’t feel you have a problem, Reframe can help you become more mindful of your drinking, which is something anyone can benefit from.
 This practice of mindful drinking helps you break the cycle of automatic behavior and gives you the space to make a conscious choice that aligns with your long-term goals.